Annulatubus: Description

 Annulatubus flexuosus is a long tube-like structure with uniformly spaced ridges, with some growing up to lengths between 178 - 250 mm, and widths between 15 - 50 mm.
 This makes it significantly larger than most other tube-like fossils of the Ediacaran.
 The ridges along the tube are spaced every 5 mm.

 It is described as having a similar ringed tube structure to Sekwitubulus, another tubular organism from the same formation, but differs in overall size and ridge shape, and unlike Sekwitubulus, it is unknown if Annulatubus possessed a holdfast.

 Ecology

 The lifestyle of Annulatubus is unknown, other than it has been found in both shallow and deep-water deposits.

 Distribution

 Annulatubus has been found in the sandstone beds of the Blueflower Formation in Northwest Canada, and in the Late Ediacaran rocks of the Khatyspyt Formation of Northern Siberia, discovered in 2008.
-B although the specimen that Grazhdankin et al. described was recognised as belonging to the Annulatubus genus, not enough material exists to recognise it as A. flexuosus or a new species.
+Although the specimen that Grazhdankin et al. described was recognised as belonging to the Annulatubus genus, not enough material exists to recognise it as A. flexuosus or a new species.